linsalrob/crAssphage/Global_Survey/Sequences/raw_data/Cinek/Norway/Metagenomes/README.md

 20685 | F | 19/01/06 | 29/07/07 | 1.52 | 163 | 721 | 17467 | only filtering
 20685 | F | 19/01/06 | 29/07/07 | 1.52 | 183 | 3497 | 17467 | filtering + pelleting + enzymes
 20685 | F | 19/01/06 | 30/09/07 | 1.69 | 184 | 207 | 18603 | filtering + pelleting + enzymes

+Email from 12/15/17

+We have discussed the disappeared set of Norwegian samples - it seemed that these data have been filtered out at some point of the protocol.
+We have therefore manually curated all electrophoreograms, and now I am attaching a final set of fasta sequences that belong the the A, B and C amplicons of CrAssphage from Norway.
+I hope these are of better quality, and will not succumb to filtering :-)

+There are some deletions in the B or C amplicons, and also a short run of Ns in several of the A amplicons (suspicious of an inversion).
+All have been checked manually, and yes, they are really there; probably dual infections, cannot be resolved without NGS or subcloning.

+All samples are anonymous stool specimens.
+We tested testing of ~180 stools from healthy children aged 3-36 months, and got these positivities.
+If you need GPS co-ordinates, please enter those of Oslo.

+These samples are included in norwegian_sanger_sequencing_crass_A_B_C.fasta